f4b6a3/tsid-creator/README.md

 ---

-Use a `TsidFactory` that creates TSIDs similar to [Twitter Snowflakes](https://github.com/twitter-archive/snowflake):
+A `TsidFactory` that creates TSIDs similar to [Twitter Snowflakes](https://github.com/twitter-archive/snowflake):

 ```java
 // Twitter Snowflakes have 5 bits for datacenter ID and 5 bits for worker ID